microsoft/SciStanPy/docs/growth_models.md

 This is just the exponential growth curve modified to include some global adjustment to growth rates $\beta$.
 In this model, each variant has a basal growth rate ($r_i$) that is influenced by the relative abundance of all other variants (implictly encoded by $x_i$) with strength $\beta$.

 In actuality, we do not need the term $\beta$, as it is just a scaling factor.
 Indeed, if we were to include it, we would have unidentifiable models, where any values of $r$ would be allowed so long as their relative proportions stayed constant.
-Thus, in DMS Stan, we set $\beta = 1$ and simply model the exponential growth curve (with the assumption that the scale of $r$ accounts for global interactions among variants):
+Thus, in SciStanPy, we set $\beta = 1$ and simply model the exponential growth curve (with the assumption that the scale of $r$ accounts for global interactions among variants):

 $$
 \begin{align}